Understanding a Seed Catalog

 What All Those Crazy Letters Mean

-If you have trouble with a particular disease, looking for a resistant variety is likely to give you better results.
+If you have trouble with a particular disease, looking for a disease resistant variety is likely to give you better results.
 This doesn’t always mean the plant is totally immune to the disease, but the disease is less likely to affect that variety than other types.

 For instance, the tomato variety Mountain Merit, had the following series of letters after the plant name: VFFFNTswvEbLb.
 This looks like a bunch of jibberish.